mernst/uwisdom/Linux.md

 <http://www.backports.org/dokuwiki/doku.php?id=instructions>.
-To install, consider copying the .deb files from /var/cache/apt/archives to $pag/adm/extra-debs and then intall them elsewhere using 'dpkg -i' directly.
+To install, consider copying the .deb files from /var/cache/apt/archives to $pag/adm/extra-debs and then intall them elsewhere using `dpkg -i` directly.

 File `/etc/debian_version` gives the version number of Debian that you are